 Point size and vertical spacing make a substantial difference in the amount of text per square inch.
 For example, 10 on 12 uses about twice as much space as 7 on 8.
-This is 6 on 7, which is even smaller, and packs a lot more words per line.
+This is 8 on 9, which packs a lot of words per line.